sampsyo/cs6120/content/blog/2025-03-06-path-profiling.md

 Edge profiling for a while served as the primary tool by which one could analyze well the 'hottest' paths of a program.

-However, there are a number of cases in which edge profiling just isn't sufficient in providing a strong enough analysis for profile-driven compilation – furthermore, often making wrong predictions.
+However, there are a number of cases in which edge profiling just isn't sufficient in providing a strong enough analysis for profile-guided optimization – furthermore, often making wrong predictions.
 This issue has been known for a while, but ignored, as alternative, more accurate forms of profiling have historically come with a higher overhead.

 As such an example, one more accurate form of profiling which analyzes larger portions of the graph, is **path profiling**.